erik1066/pop-os-setup/README.md

 # Pop!_OS 18.04 Setup for Microservice and Web App Developers

-Instructions to make [Pop!_OS](https://system76.com/pop) setup fast and efficient for developing microservices in C# (.NET Core), Java, and NodeJS, and web front-ends in React.
+Instructions to make [Pop!_OS](https://system76.com/pop) setup fast and efficient for developing microservices in C# (.NET Core), Java, Python, and NodeJS, as well as web front-ends in React.
 These instructions should also work for Ubuntu and most Ubuntu-based Linux distributions.

 ## Update the OS and install common tools